Aqua Lung/La Spirotechnique: History

-In Britain the word "aqualung" became a generic trademark for open-circuit underwater breathing sets and stayed so for many years.
+In Britain the word "aqualung" became a generic trademark for open-circuit underwater breathing sets and remained so for many years.
 The word "scuba" became the generic word quickly in the US and eventually in Britain.
 For more information see Aqua-lung#Trademark issues.

 From 1946 to 1955 La Spirotechnique sold only one model of regulator, the CG45.

 In April 1955 it launched the Mistral, a single-stage regulator that was cheaper to build and easier to breathe than the CG45.
-The Mistral became the brands spearhead and set off to establish scuba diving across the world.
+The Mistral became the brand's spearhead and set off to establish scuba diving across the world.
 The CG45 and the Mistral were twin-hose regulators, but La Spirotechnique wanted to create a single-hose regulator, to let divers exchange their mouthpieces in narrow underwater caves and hollows, not knowing that in 1952 the Australian Ted Eldred had started to sell the first single-hose regulator, the Porpoise.

 In 1955 La Spirotechnique launched its first single hose regulator.
-Conceived by Jean Bronnec and Raymond Gauthier this regulator was the Cristal, called the Aquamatic for English-speaking countries.
+Designed by Jean Bronnec and Raymond Gauthier, this regulator was the Cristal, named the Aquamatic in English-speaking countries.

 The first American branch of La Spirotechnique was U.S. Divers Company, which first sold aqualungs (CG45, Mistral), Aquamatic (Cristal) and other La Spirotechnique regulators in the United States.
 At some point La Spirotechnique used the word Aqua Lung to change its name, or to use it as an alternate name.

+In 2021, Aqua Lung International became Aqualung Group.

-Nowadays U.S. Divers Company is known as Aqua Lung America.
-Aqua Lung/La Spirotechnique sits nowadays in Carros, near Nice and owns its own international branches around the world, like Aqua Lung America.
+Aqualung Group is based in Carros, near Nice and owns its own international branches around the world, like Aqua Lung America.

 Spirotechnique produced the DC55 passive addition sem-closed rebreather.